Fun and Easy New Year’s Eve Celebration Ideas for Families

 Go Low-Maintenance

-For a super easy countdown idea, tune into Netflix, where there are a number of kid-countdowns to stream with favorite characters like Boss Baby and Spirit.
+For a super easy countdown idea, head to your favorite streaming service where there are a number of kid-countdowns to stream.

 Have each family member contribute to each leaf on the tree by sharing something they are thankful for.
 Be sure to snap a photo because you’ll want to remember how your littlest members of the family answered the question.